 Laurence J. Kirmayer, MD, FRCPC, Project Leader, is James McGill Professor and Director, Division of Social and Transcultural Psychiatry, Department of Psychiatry, McGill University.
-He is Editor-in-Chief of Transcultural Psychiatry, a quarterly scientific journal published by Sage (UK) and directs the Culture & Mental Health Research Unit of the Department of Psychiatry, Jewish General Hospital in Montreal where he conducts research on mental health services for immigrants and refugees, psychiatry in primary care, the mental health of indigenous peoples, and the anthropology of psychiatry.
+He is Editor-in-Chief of Transcultural Psychiatry, a quarterly scientific journal published by Sage (UK) and directs the Culture & Mental Health Research Unit of the Department of Psychiatry, Jewish General Hospital in Montreal where he conducts research on mental health services for immigrants and refugees, psychiatry in primary care, the mental health of Indigenous peoples, and the anthropology of psychiatry.
 He founded and directs the annual Summer Program and Advanced Study Institute in Cultural Psychiatry at McGill and directs the Network for Aboriginal Mental Health Research.
 His past research includes funded studies on the development and evaluation of a cultural consultation service in mental health, pathways and barriers to mental health care for immigrants, somatization in primary care, cultural concepts of mental health and illness in Inuit communities, risk and protective factors for suicide among Inuit youth in Nunavik (Northern Quebec), and resilience among Indigenous peoples.
 He co-edited the volumes, Current Concepts of Somatization (American Psychiatric Press), Understanding Trauma: Integrating Biological, Clinical, and Cultural Perspectives (Cambridge University Press), Healing Traditions: The Mental Health of Aboriginal Peoples in Canada (University of British Columbia Press) and Encountering the Other: The Practice of Cultural Consultation (Springer SBM).

 Kenneth Fung, MD, FRCPC, MSc, is a Staff Psychiatrist and Clinical Director of the Asian Initiative in Mental Health Program at the Toronto Western Hospital, University Health Network.
 He is also Assistant Professor with Culture, Community, and Health Studies Program at the Department of Psychiatry, University of Toronto.
 He completed a two-year fellowship in Cultural Psychiatry at the University of Toronto, and his Master thesis was on alexithymia among Chinese Canadians.
 His primary research, teaching, and clinical interests include both cultural psychiatry and psychotherapy.
 He is the Block Coordinator of the Cultural Psychiatry Core Seminars for psychiatry residents at the University of Toronto, and is the seminar coordinator and a psychotherapy supervisor in Cognitive Behavioral Therapy at the University Health Network.
 He is currently conducting a research study with Dr. Mateusz Zurowski on Acceptance and Commitment Therapy and Cognitive Behavioral Therapy for chronic pain patients.
 He has also been conducting community-based research projects related to immigrant and refugee mental health.
 He is psychiatric consultant to the Hong Fook Mental Health Association and is involved in various mental health promotion and education projects in the community.
 He also offers consultations at Mon Sheong Scarborough Long-Term Care Centre.
 He has been appointed as a member of Toronto Central Local Health Integration Network Mental Health and Addictions Advisory Council.
 He is the Chairperson of the Federation of Chinese American and Chinese Canadian Medical Societies.

-Jaswant Guzder, MD, is Associate Professor of the Department of Psychiatry, McGill University, Head, Centre for Child Development and Mental Health at the Jewish General Hospital (JGH).
-Dr. Guzder is a board member of Transcultural Psychiatry andPsychodynamic Psychotherapy, a Quebec representative to the Canadian Academy of Child and Adolescent Psychiatry, a board member of Teesri Duniya Theatre Company and she was the former director of the JGH’s Cultural Consultation Service.
+Jaswant Guzder, MD, is Associate Professor of the Department of Psychiatry, McGill University; Visiting Clinical Professor, University of British Columbia and Adjunct Professor, University of Victoria.
+Dr. Guzder is a board member of Transcultural Psychiatry and Psychodynamic Psychotherapy; Global Health Section head representative on the Canadian Academy of Child and Adolescent Psychiatry Board; a board member of Teesri Duniya Theatre Company and was the former head of the Centre for Child Development and Mental Health at the Jewish General Hospital (JGH) and former director of the JGH’s Cultural Consultation Service.
 Dr. Guzder has considerable experience in the field of transcultural child psychiatry and has worked extensively with immigrants and refugees from different ethnocultural backgrounds.
+Dr. Guzder is active in child and family global health project in India, Nepal and Jamaica.
 She has published various articles about trauma in children from different ethnic groups.
 She is invited by various national and international institutions to share her experience in transcultural psychiatry.
-In addition to her clinical and academic expertise, Dr. Guzder is a painter whose work has been used to illustrate Social & Cultural Psychiatry documents (JGH) and has been shown nationally and internationally.
+In addition to her clinical and academic expertise, Dr. Guzder is an artist whose work has been used to illustrate Social & Cultural Psychiatry documents (JGH) and has been shown nationally and internationally.

 Cécile Rousseau, MD, is a research and clinical psychiatrist for the CSSS de la Montagne (CLSC Park Extension) Youth Mental Health Team.
 She received her training in medicine and psychiatry at the University of Sherbrooke, Université de Montréal, and McGill University.
 Her clinical work is with refugee children and with torture victims.
 She also does consultation work, for health institutions and school boards, on refugee children.
-Dr. Rousseau’s current research involves refugee children and adolescents from Southeast Asia, Central America and Somalia
+Dr. Rousseau’s current research involves refugee children and adolescents from Southeast Asia, Central America and Somalia.